act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 ## Assumptions

 The `autocomplete` attribute is not used on form fields that do not correspond to an autocomplete field described in the HTML 5.2 specification.
-If the `autocomplete` field is used to describe "custom" taxonomy, rather than that described in the specification, Success Criterion [1.3.5 Identify Input Purpose][sc135] may be satisfied even if this rule failed.
+If the `autocomplete` field is used to describe "custom" taxonomy, rather than that described in the specification, success Criterion [1.3.5 Identify Input Purpose][sc135] may be satisfied even if this rule failed.

+If an incorrect `type` attribute is used for `input` elements, this rule may fail elements that satisfy success Criterion [1.3.5 Identify Input Purpose][sc135].
+For example if an `input` element has a `type` of `number`, but is expecting an e-mail address.

 ## Accessibility Support